-This way, you gain full control over your promotion (you can start and stop showing those products whenever you want without stopping the promotion on Merchant Center) and you can get a detailed report on its performance
+This way, you gain full control over your promotion (you can start and stop showing those products whenever you want without stopping the promotion on Merchant Center) and you can get a detailed report on its performance.

 Merchant Promotions can be tricky to set up because of many policies and requirements to be strictly met.
-These are some of the main issues you might encounter and how to solve them, taken from the FAQs in the Merchant Center help centre.
+These are some of the main issues you might encounter and how to solve them, taken from the FAQs in the Merchant Center help center.

 1. Google Merchant Promotion rejected

 If your promotion was rejected after the validation review some it could be because: